ryanmcnz/maplunky/README.md

-# Maplunky - WYSIWYG map editor for Spelunky HD
+# Maplunky - Map editor for Spelunky HD

 Maplunky is an open-source, fan-made "what you see is what you get" map editor for Spelunky HD: